MatthewWid/better-sse/docs/api.md

 ### `EventBuffer`

 An `EventBuffer` allows you to write [raw spec-compliant SSE fields](https://html.spec.whatwg.org/multipage/server-sent-events.html#processField) into a text buffer that can be sent directly over the wire.

-This is made available for users with more advanced use-cases who need to create an event text stream from scratch themselves.
-Most users will not need to access this directly and can use the simplified helper methods provided by the [`Session`](#session) class instead.

 #### `new EventBuffer([options = {}])`